adamnew123456/lnsd/README.markdown

 # Why LNS?

 When interacting with other people on a LAN, there is the ever-present problem of figuring out what another's IP address is.
-As far as I am aware, there are to general solutions, neither of which are fully acceptable:
+As far as I am aware, there are two general solutions, neither of which are fully acceptable:

-- Using centralized solutions, like a DNS server, require a machine to always be online.
+- Using centralized solutions, like a DNS server, requires a machine to always be online.
 An ideal solution would be distributed, allowing each host to be responsible for figuring out which other hosts are on the network.
 - Using `/etc/hosts` is unacceptable, since it depends upon each host having a